 4. Day trading is gambling rather than investing

-Day trading refers to buying and selling a security within a same day.
+Day trading refers to buying and selling a security within the same day.
 It’s most commonly done in the foreign exchange (forex) and stock markets.
 Day trading can be a lucrative career for an investment professional when done properly.
 However, Netflix’s Money, Explained suggests that for an average individual investor without a proper strategy, day trading is like gambling.
 It’s also worth noting that even the most seasoned day traders can hit rough patches and experience losses.
-This is because in the short-term, like a single day, it can be a real roll of the dice how the market performs.
+This is because in the short-term, such as a single day, it can be a real roll of the dice how the market performs.

 So how to invest then?

 In the long run, the market has always gone up.
 So the longer you let your money sit in your investments, the more likely you are to come on top.
-Although long-term investing is not a way to get rich quick, it’s a guaranteed way to build wealth over time.
+Although long-term investing is not a way to get rich quickly, it’s a guaranteed way to build wealth over time.